simphotonics/exception_templates/README.md

 ## Introduction

-The library [`exception_templates`][exception_templates] provides parameterized classes that allow throwing and catching exceptions characterized by their type argument without the need to define library specific exceptions.

-When handling a program exceptions, the two main concerns are in what *context* did it occur and what *type* of exception occured.
+When handling a program exception, the two main concerns are in what *context* did it occur and what *type* of exception occured.

+The library [`exception_templates`][exception_templates] provides parameterized classes that allow throwing and catching exceptions characterized by their type argument.

+Using parameterized exceptions eliminates the need to define library or class specific exceptions and enables filtering exceptions based on their type argument.

 To highlight the exception *context* one may use:
 * `ExceptionOf<T>` and
 * `ErrorOf<T>`.
 In this case, the type argument hints at *where* the exception occured.

-To emphasise the exception *type* use the classes:
+To emphasise the exception *type* one may use the classes:
 * `ExceptionOfType<T>` and
 * `ErrorOfType<T>`.
 Here, the generic type `T` hints at the *type* of exception that occured.

 ## Usage

 To use this library include [exception_templates] as dependency in your `pubspec.yaml` file.

 The program below demonstrates how to throw and catch objects of type `ExceptionOf<T>` where `T` is a generic type.
 Colour output can be globally enabled or disabled by setting the static field `colorOutput` to `ColorOutput.ON` or `ColorOutput.OFF`, respectively,